Lifecycle Email Marketing: Revolution In Email Marketing

 Lifecycle emails help your campaign achieve success at every stage.

-It’s time to begin thinking about emails past the point of signup and from a product perspective.
+It’s time to begin thinking about emails past the point of SignUp and from a product perspective.

-Instead, a majority of your emails should be segmented for various customer groups.
+Instead, a majority of your emails should be segmented various customer groups.
 There are several ways to segment your email campaigns, but the best way to send personalized content is to organize your emails according to the customer’s lifecycle.

 Why Is Customer Lifecycle Important?